 If you trade on your own account, you might need to purchase a second account from your brokerage so you can run both accounts simultaneously without one instance bumping the other out.
 You may also need to buy another data package.
 I use NT brokerage.
 If you contact NT brokerage, they will walk you through the process.

 You also need to be mindful of RAM.
-We recently had to upgrade to 16gb.
-That said, we’re running over 130 strategies, so this is something that depends on resource use.
 Your provider should have a way for you to monitor your resource usage in real-time.
 Look at peak hours to know your minimum requirements.

 You will need to create a backup file of your current settings and import it onto the new server.
 Then, copy and paste the backup file onto the new server to import.
 Here's how to copy your existing NinjaTrader workspace, charts, indicators, etc. NinjaTrader Documentation for exporting a backup: https://ninjatrader.com/support/helpGuides/nt8/creating_a_backup_archive.htm